sophonni/dh-my-portfolio/_lessons/Count-Word-Frquencies-With-Python.md

 ---
 layout: page
 title: Counting Word Frequencies with Python
 description: By having a clean list, it's enchance our ability to its content in a meaningful way.
 Counting the frequency of specific words in the list can provide illustrative data.
-Python has an easy way to count frequencies, but it requires the use of a new type of variable: the dictionary.
+Python has an easy way to count frequencies, but it requires the use of a new type of variable the dictionary.
 Before you begin working with a dictionary, consider the processes used to calculate frequencies in a list.
 ---

 ## Source